 core18: the current standard base for snap building, based on Ubuntu 18.04 LTS

-core: based on Ubuntu 16.04 LTS, not to be confused with
+core: based on Ubuntu 16.04 ESM, not to be confused with

 bare: an empty base that’s useful with fully statically linked snaps and when testing